 AAM’s Customer Service Representatives can handle many things, and if they can’t handle it directly, they can help you get in contact with the right person.
 Please see this Customer Service web page or the AAM web page for more information.

-In the event of an emergency within the community (bees on community property, for example), see the AAM web page (near the bottom) for the emergency pager.
+Through the end of November 2019, in the event of an emergency within the community (bees on community property, for example), see the AAM web page (near the bottom) for the emergency pager.

 Rio Crossing Homeowners Association

 While we recommend you contact the management company for most matters, we realize you may want to speak directly to someone in the Association.

 Board of Directors

 Technically speaking, the Board of Directors only have authority to act and speak at the board meetings.
 If you have a concern that needs to be addressed by them, please forward your concern/issue to the Community Manager, and she will place the item on the next meeting agenda.
 It would be helpful if you would attend the board meeting to answer any questions the board might have.

 The Association’s Bylaws (see Article 4) discuss the Officers of the Association.
 Often, the people who are Officers are also on the Board of Directors, but their role as Officers, they have some “powers and duties” that are not limited to the official board meeting.
 As such, some officers may make themselves available for direct contact by members of the association.

 The association president, Ray Harwood, is available to help you with any issues.
 Use the Feedback form from this web site, and he will be in touch with you as soon as possible.